kiy0ni/peji-kb/README.md

 # PEJI-KB

-PEJI-KB is a self-hosted knowledge base platform designed to organize educational resources, facilitate note-taking, and provide intelligent document interaction via local AI integration (Retrieval-Augmented Generation).
+PEJI-KB is a self-hosted knowledge base platform designed to organize educational resources, facilitate note-taking, and provide intelligent document interaction via AI integration (Retrieval-Augmented Generation).

-It is built to allow students and developers to centralize PDF course materials, manage code snippets, and interact with their documents using Large Language Models (LLMs) like Ollama, all within a secure, privacy-focused environment.
+It is built to allow students and developers to centralize PDF course materials, manage code snippets, and interact with their documents using Large Language Models (LLMs).
+It supports both **Local AI** (Ollama) for privacy and **Cloud AI** (OpenAI) for performance, in a flexible "Bring Your Own Key" (BYOK) architecture.

 ## Table of Contents